Disconnecting the Autothrottle and Autopilot (Normal and Non-Normal Operations)

 • Whenever hand flying the aircraft with the autothottle not engaged, it's very important to monitor the airspeed.
 This is especially so during the final approach, when thrust can easily decay to a speed very close to stall speed.

-The Autothrottle is Designed to be used Coupled with the Autopilot
+The Autothrottle is Designed to be Coupled with the Autopilot

 The autothrottle is a sophisticated automated system that will continually update thrust based on minor pitch and attitude changes, and operates exceptionally well when coupled with the autopilot.
-But, when the autopilot is disengaged and the autothrottle retained, its reliability can be questionable.
+But, when the autopilot is not selected and the autothrottle selected, its reliability can be questionable.

-Some crews believe that if a landing is carried out with the autopilot off and the autothrottle engaged, and a fall in airspeed occurs, such as during the flare, then the autothrottle will apply thrust causing the potential for a tail strike.
+Some crews believe that if a landing is carried out with the autopilot off and the autothrottle engaged, and a fall in airspeed occurs, such as during the flare, then the autothrottle will apply thrust which has the potential to cause a tail strike.
 Likewise, if during the approach there are excessive wind gusts, pitch coupling (discussed below) may occur.

-The advantages of using the autothrottle and autopilot together are:
+The advantages of using the autothrottle and autopilot together (coupled) are:

 (i) Speed is stabilized;